Chisholm-Student-Creative-Collective/boardocs/src/content/docs/onboarding/join.md

 - Built with telling progressive and LGBTQIA+ stories in mind.
 - Networking opportunities to find future teammates and friends.

+### Do I get paid?
 :::note[A note about making money.]
 **Our collective does not currently run with the intention to make money**, and any and all work that's exclusively done within the collective will likely go **unpaid**.
+:::
 You are more than welcome to use this collective as a way to find teammates who can then go on to make a project that intends to make money, though!
-:::